 North Carolina’s water quality suffers from lack of regulations and aging infrastructure.
 A recent report gave North Carolina an “F” grade for keeping lead out of school drinking water, with no policies in place to reduce risks of lead in drinking water.
 When testing lead concentrations in a Charlotte-Mecklenburg school district, the study found that 41 out of 89 schools in the district had taps with unsafe levels of lead concentrations.

 We all have a right to clean air and water.
 We need legislators that know climate change is real and are willing to do something about it.
-Natalie Murdock’s NC state senate platform supports the New Green Deal, embracing innovative solutions to protect Durham.
+Natalie Murdock’s NC state senate platform supports the New Green Deal, embracing innovative solutions to protect Durham and Chatham counties.
 Studies show that even a fraction of offshore wind energy resources could help meet North Carolina’s energy needs by 20%.
 A 2019 Emissions Gap Report from the United Nations, states that mass transportation is necessary to curb emissions and reduce the impacts of climate change.
 Natalie Murdock’s NC senate platform is focused on implementing evidence-based solutions to address our gaps in air and water quality.
 She will increase state investment in renewable energy and programs that preserve and conserve our water.

 Natalie Murdock’s family has lived in North Carolina for generations.
 Her father has worked as a social worker, and her mother, Christine Murdock, worked as a nurse.
 Coming from a family of healers, affordable health care is a priority for Natalie Murdock’s NC senate platform, and she is committed to ensuring all North Carolinians have access to the care they need.